-This course provides background in the epidemiology, etiology, pathophysiology, clinical presentation, diagnosis, and treatment of common and serious disorders.
-Topics covered include orthopedics, rheumatology, neurology, hematology, nephrology, urology, endocrinology, and mental health.
+This is the second in a series of courses that provides background in the epidemiology, etiology, pathophysiology, clinical presentation, diagnosis, treatment, and prevention of common and serious disorders across organ systems.
 Geriatrics medicine will be explored and integrated throughout the semester.
 Students will complete a service-learning experience with an older adult from the community.
-Units are attempted to coordinate with concurrent courses in History and Physical Exam Skills II and Pharmacotherapy II.
+Units are coordinated with concurrent courses in History and Physical Exam Skills II, Pharmacotherapy II, and Clinical Practice Seminar II.

-'''

 Prerequisite(s): PA531(Clinical Medicine I)

-'''